-1.(a) Number of calls and contacts to the child care resource information and referral network agency component by type of service requested.

-2.(b) Ages of children for whom service was requested.

-3.(c) Time category of child care requests for each child.

-4.(d) Special time category, such as nights, weekends, and swing shift.

-5.(e) Reason that the child care is needed.

-6.(f) Name of the employer and primary focus of the business.

-$(\underline{d})(\underline{4})$ Provision of technical assistance to existing and potential providers of child care services.
-This assistance may include:

-1.(a) Information on initiating new child care services, zoning, and program and budget development and assistance in finding such information from other sources.

-2.(b) Information and resources which help existing child care services providers to maximize their ability to serve children and parents in their community.

-3.(c) Information and incentives that may which could help existing or planned child care services offered by public or private employers seeking to maximize their ability to serve the children of their working parent employees in their community, through contractual or other funding arrangements with businesses.

-(e)(5) Assistance to families and employers in applying for various sources of subsidy including, but not limited to, the Voluntary Prekindergarten Education Program, the school readiness program subsidized child eare, Head Start, prekindergarten early intervention programs, Project Independence, private scholarships, and the federal child and dependent care tax credit.

-(6) Assistance to state agencies in determining the market rate for child care.

-$(\underline{f})(7)$ Assistance in negotiating discounts or other special arrangements with child care providers.

-(8) Information and assistance to local interagency councils coordinating services for prekindergarten handicapped children.
+- $\underline{\text{(c)(3)}}$ Maintenance of ongoing documentation of requests for service tabulated through the internal referral process $\underline{\text{through the single statewide}}$ information system.
+The following documentation of requests for service shall be maintained by $\underline{\text{the}}$ all child care resource and referral $\underline{\text{network}}$ agencies: - 1.(a) Number of calls and contacts to the child care resource information and referral network agency component by type of service requested. - 2.(b) Ages of children for whom service was requested. - 3.(e) Time category of child care requests for each child. - 4.(d) Special time category, such as nights, weekends, and swing shift. - 5.(e) Reason that the child care is needed. - 6.(f) Name of the employer and primary focus of the business. - (d)(4) Provision of technical assistance to existing and potential providers of child care services.
+This assistance may include: - 1.(a) Information on initiating new child care services, zoning, and program and budget development and assistance in finding such information from other sources. - 2.(b) Information and resources which help existing child care services providers to maximize their ability to serve children and parents in their community. - 3.(e) Information and incentives that may which could help existing or planned child care services offered by public or private employers seeking to maximize their ability to serve the children of their working parent employees in their community, through contractual or other funding arrangements with businesses. - (e)(5) Assistance to families and employers in applying for various sources of subsidy including, but not limited to, the Voluntary Prekindergarten Education Program, the school readiness program subsidized child care, Head Start, prekindergarten early intervention programs, Project Independence, private scholarships, and the federal child and dependent care tax credit. - (6) Assistance to state agencies in determining the market rate for child care. - (f)(7) Assistance in negotiating discounts or other special arrangements with child care providers. - (8) Information and assistance to local interagency councils coordinating services for prekindergarten handicapped children.